I Saw the TV Glow (soundtrack): Background

-Schoenbrun wanted to curate an original soundtrack for the film as music being a formative part of their teenage years.
+Schoenbrun wanted to curate an original soundtrack for the film, as music was a formative part of their teenage years.
 They recalled on seeing commercials on MTV for the film soundtracks, and inspired by that, they wanted to emulate films that would integrate music more fluidly rather than original songs appear in the opening or end credits.
 With the film taking place around the late 1990s and mid-2000s, when albums were the dominant way of consuming music, they felt that it was the right film to curate a timeless soundtrack.
 They pitched the idea to A24 on curating a soundtrack for the fictional television show The Pink Opaque and collaborate with contemporary bands and artists to write songs for the same.
 Schoenburn discovered most of the artists through the music website publication Pitchfork and some through their friends.

 The soundtrack was a joint initiative of putting their favorite artists and iconic musical projects together under the "overarching rubric of making the last great '90s teen-angst movie soundtrack that never actually existed".
 Schoenbrun wanted the film and its soundtrack to be separate creative projects but share the same emotions which would make audiences who watch the film also listen to the soundtrack as well.